Total Solar Eclipse, August 21, 2017

 Main Page | Astro Images | Legacy Astrophotos | Wikipedia

-Christa and I drove to Niota, Tennessee the day before the eclipse and slept in the Eurovan in a Pilot parking lot off of Interstate 75.
-I chose Niota because it was almost exactly on the centerline.
-The next day we drove to a local elementary school which they opened for public viewing of the eclipse, and were lucky to arrive early enough that we got a parking spot on a paved basketball court.
-I set up a pavillion next to the van and then two telescopes with cameras.
-Our skies were pristine, which fortunately were enjoyed by most observers in the southeastern United States, including those in South Carolina.
+Christa and I drove to Niota, Tennessee the day before the eclipse and slept in the Euro- van in a Pilot parking lot off of Interstate 75.
+I chose Niota because it was almost ex- actly on the centerline.
+The next day we drove to a local elementary school which they opened for public viewing of the eclipse, and were lucky to arrive early enough to get a parking spot on a paved basketball court.
+I set up a portable pavillion next to the van and then two telescopes with cameras.
+Our skies were pristine, which fortunately were en- joyed by most observers in the southeastern United States, including by those who observ- ed from South Carolina.

-I set up my Nikon D40 on a C8 with full white light solar filter, and then a Canon Digital Rebel XT (modified for Hα transmission) on my 120mm f/5 achromat, also white light filtered.
+I set up my Nikon D40 on a C8 with full white light solar filter, and then my Canon Digi- tal Rebel XT (modified for Hα transmission) on my 120mm f/5 achromat, also fitted with a white light filter.
 It ended up being that all of the images I acquired during totality were from the Canon and 120mm f/5 scope.
-With only a few minutes of totality, I didn't have time to operate more than one camera.
-The views through binoculars were spectacular!
-I also didn't plan my exposure program very well, because I thought I would be able to take an image, manually change the exposure, take another image, etc., but in the heat of the moment, I didn't recall that I needed to click the wheel several notches each time in order to get significant range of expsoures.
-Therefore, I missed out on longer exposures to get a good view of the outer corona, which was very impressive this time.
-Good thing seemingly everyone else got great pictures of the event!
+With only a few minutes of totality, and since I had to manually operate the cameras, I didn't have time to operate both.
+The binocular views were spectacular!
+I also didn't plan my exposure program very well, because I only turned the exposure wheel one click after each shot, starting with 1/4000", which result- ed in a bunch of short exposures.
+So I ended up not taking any longer exposures that re- corded the outer corona, which was very impressive this time.
+Good thing it appears that everyone else got great pictures of the event!